Stephanie Wittels Wachs

 Stephanie Rose Wittels Wachs (born February 20, 1981) is an American voice actress, activist, and author.
-She is the co-founder and executive director of the theatre company Rec Room Arts in Houston, Texas and the co-founder and Chief Creative Officer of the podcast network Lemonada Media.
-Wachs serves as the host of the podcast Last Day.
+She is the co-founder and executive director of the theatre company Rec Room Arts in Houston, Texas and the co-founder and chief creative officer of the podcast network Lemonada Media.
+Wachs is the host of the podcast Last Day.

 Career

 Memoir

 Wachs is the author of Everything is Horrible and Wonderful: A Tragicomic Memoir of Genius, Heroin, Love and Loss, a memoir about addiction, grief, and healing.
 Her other writing can be found on Vox, Longform, Huffington Post, Fatherly, Babble, and Medium.

 Lemonada Media

 In 2017, Wachs appeared as a guest on the podcast Terrible, Thanks for Asking! discussing her struggle coping with her brother's death.
 At the time, Wachs was hosting a podcast of her own called Hands Off Parenting and continuing her work in voice acting.
 An Executive Producer of Crooked Media's Pod Save the People, Jessica Cordova Kramer, heard the episode and subsequently made contact with Wachs.
 Cordova Kramer had lost her brother, Stefano, to a battle with addiction earlier that year.
 In September 2019, the two teamed up to found the podcasting network Lemonada Media.

 Lemonada Media's first launch was a narrative podcast breaking down the opioid crisis through personal interviews entitled Last Day.
 Last Day was an honoree in two categories at the 2020 Webby Awards and nominated for a 2020 iHeart Radio Award.

-Wachs serves as chief content officer and executive producer for Lemonada Media's other slated podcasts, including Our America with Julian Castro, Tell Me What to Do with Jaime Primak Sullivan, and The Untold Story: Policing.
+Wachs is chief content officer and executive producer for Lemonada Media's other slated podcasts, including Our America with Julian Castro, Tell Me What to Do with Jaime Primak Sullivan, and The Untold Story: Policing.